Miaosheng1/EVolSplat/README.md

 }
 ```
 ## :sparkles: Acknowledgement
-- This project is based on [nerfstudio](https://github.com/nerfstudio-project/nerfstudio)
+- This project is based on [nerfstudio](https://github.com/nerfstudio-project/nerfstudio) and [gsplat](https://github.com/nerfstudio-project/gsplat).
-- Some codes are brought from [IBRNet](https://github.com/googleinterns/IBRNet).
+- Some codes are brought from [IBRNet](https://github.com/googleinterns/IBRNet) and [SparseNeus](https://github.com/xxlong0/SparseNeuS).